xprova/vetrina/README.md

 Vetrina uses an asynchronous protocol to communicate with the back-end engine (through the adapter).
 User interactions are sent as _request_ objects and processed by the back-end engine which then sends one or more _response_ objects.
-Request and response objects are JSON dictionaries.
+Request and response objects are JSON dictionaries and the protocol is _stateful_.

 An example of this exchange is shown below.